ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networkinterface.md

 Please see [Selecting the default network interface](configuration-connectivity.html#selecting-the-default-network-interface) for information about how to supply required configuration parameters on different connections.

-Targets with connectivity set the `target.network-default-interface-type` configuration variable appropriately, either to their only interface or their most-commonly-used one.
+Targets with connectivity set the `target.network-default-interface-type` configuration variable appropriately, either to their only interface or the one most commonly used.
 For targets that provide more than one type of connectivity, you may choose the default by overriding the `target.network-default-interface-type` configuration variable.

 Applications may also ask for a specific type of connection, as the following table shows: